 Today's latest economic news may impact your bankruptcy decision.
 The following KY Headlines offer a glimpse into current issues.

-Think about this - You're not as different as you may believe!
-Kentucky has a land mass of 39,728.18 square miles with a little fewer than 1 Kentucky bankruptcy filing per square mile.
-The good people of Kentucky are a hard working lot with an average annual household income around $40,299 (as of a few years back) and with approximately 17.2% of the population already living below the poverty level statewide, you shouldn't allow your financial circumstances to worsen.
-Select your Kentucky bankruptcy lawyer now and find a new beginning!
-You don't need to remain in dire debt with no way out.
+Think about this - Kentucky has a land mass of 39,728.18 square miles with a little fewer than 1 Kentucky bankruptcy filing per square mile.
+You're not as different as you may think.
+You can't afford to remain in dire debt with no way out.
+The good people of Kentucky are a hard working lot with an average annual household income around $40,299 (as of a few years back).
+With approximately 17.2% of the population already living below the poverty level statewide, you can't allow your financial circumstances to worsen.
+Choose your Kentucky bankruptcy lawyer now and find a new beginning!

-Keep in mind - Once the necessary bankruptcy paperwork has been officially submitted, a certain relief follows, because the U.S. Bankruptcy Court for Kentucky will grant an "automatic stay," preventing creditors from further attempts to collect outstanding debts.
-When a final "bankruptcy adjudication" declares you "bankrupt," you will say goodbye to that feeling of hopelessness and despair.
-Filing bankruptcy is a most important decision - do not put off!
-You are only a few clicks away from finding the right Kentucky bankruptcy attorney to represent your case.
+Keep in mind - When a final "bankruptcy adjudication" declares you "bankrupt," you will say goodbye to your feeling of hopelessness and despair.
+Do not put off this most important decision!
+But first, the necessary bankruptcy paperwork must be officially submitted.
+After filing bankruptcy the U.S. Bankruptcy Court for Kentucky will grant an "automatic stay," preventing creditors from further attempts to collect outstanding debts.
+You are only a few clicks away from locating the right Kentucky bankruptcy attorney to represent your case!
+Do not put off this most important decision.
 Click on your city now!